Certified translation

 Whatever your needs, our certification service can help

-As an accredited member of the ITI (Institute of Translation and Interpreting), we can certify our translations prior to submission to public sector bodies or other authorities.
+As an accredited member of the ITI (Institute of Translation and Interpreting), we have the capability to certify our translations.

 The Word Hub

-If you require an affidavit, notarised translation, legalised or apostilled translation, please get in touch.
+If you require additional services such as an affidavit, notarised translation, or a legalised or apostilled translation, please feel free to contact us.

 Learn more about The Word Hub